AT- HOME ACTIVITIES:

-In light of cancellations of Faith Formation classes, Children’s Liturgy of the Word and Parish Ministry activities, we are providing you with at-home activities to do together as a family.
-Although we are inconvenienced in many ways right now, we can use this time to grow closer to each other in our individual families and to God.
+We are providing you with at-home activities to do together as a family.
+Please use these activities to grow closer to each other in our individual families and to God.

 At Home with Your Faith will help you and your family live your Catholic faith and grow closer to Christ in these challenging times.
 Be assured of our prayers as you embrace the sacrifices and the graces of this new way of living our faith in the domestic church, your home. https://www.archbalt.org/at-home/

 Corporal Works of Mercy:

 - Food Collections at Our Lady of the Fields: Go to our help wanted webpage for details: http://www.ourladyofthefields.org/help-needed/

 Please contact the Evangelization and Faith Formation office at firstname.lastname@example.org or 410-923-6953 with any questions.